-Yannick is a tech enthusiast and the author of the upcoming WordPress Plugin Development Cookbook, published by Packt Publishing.
+Yannick Lefebvre is a tech enthusiast and the author of the WordPress Plugin Development Cookbook, published by Packt Publishing.
 He has been blogging since 2003, started using WordPress in 2004 and published his first plugin, Link Library, in March 2005.
-Since then, he released six other plugins, all hosted on the official WordPress.org site.
+Since then, he released seven other plugins, all hosted on the official WordPress.org site.
 He absolutely loves using WordPress to develop web sites and find PHP to be a most liberating language compared to more traditional languages such as C/C++.

 Follow @ylefebvre on Twitter.

 Yannick will be giving a talk titled Plugins: A Double-Edged Sword.